Various materials and dimensions

 3 x 3 x 6 meter.

 Hexagonal shaped pavilion in a park, created for the benefit of children and their parents to privately cry in.
-During the exhibition, children were asked to create drawings in response to the pavilion, that were then hung on the inside walls of the pavilion.
+During the exhibition, children were invited to create drawings in response to the pavilion, that were then hung inside .
 This work is commissioned by KAAP, an arts festival for children.

 Photos by Ghislain Amar.